Internet

 Cellular Internet

-Cellular Internet is another common means of internet service in the United States.
-It is predicted that cellular internet will take over all the outdated means of internet networking by the introduction of 5G.
-The newest 5G is rolling out soon and it is expected to be 100 times faster than the existing 4G technology.
-Therefore, it is highly anticipated.
+Cellular Internet is another common Internet Service Provider in the United States.
+It will take over all the outdated means of internet networking with the introduction latest technologies.
+The newest data networks are rolling out soon and are expected to be 20 times faster than the existing 5G technology.

 Fawad Malik